abbasatwi/Policy-Backend/README.md

 Description:
-In this backend api I have implemented Crud operations on the policy entity, I have used jwt token for authentication, I have configured the app to use one role (‘User’) since there is no admin role, and I have created the entities (Policy Type, Policy Member, Member Claims) for design only and did not implement crud on it, I have used it to make relations between the tables.
+In this backend api I have implemented Crud operations on the policy entity, I have used jwt token for authentication, I have configured the app to use one role (‘User’) since there is no admin role, and I have created the entities (Policy Type, Policy Member, Member Claims) for design only and did not implement crud on it, I have used it to make relations between the tables only.
+I have implemented repository pattern for separating the data access and business logic and controller (repository, service, controller) where i have secured the api and handled erros.

 ## Technologies Used